Eddington experiment: Sobral

 The main telescope recorded twelve stars, while the backup one recorded seven.
-The main telescope had blurred images, which were discarded from the final conclusion though its estimated deflections were closer to the Newtonian-based prediction, while the smaller one had the clearest images and was deemed the most trustworthy and had a estimated deflection slightly above the Einsteinian prediction.
+The main telescope had blurred images, which were discarded from the final conclusion though its estimated deflections were closer to the Newtonian-based prediction, while the smaller one had the clearest images and was deemed the most trustworthy and had an estimated deflection slightly above the Einsteinian prediction.
 Daniel Kennefick defends that without the Sobral photographs, the results of the 1919 eclipse would have been inconclusive and that the expeditions during future eclipses failed to improve the data.

 The British team was joined by the Brazilian team led by Henrique Charles Morize and the astronomers Lélio Gama, Domingos Fernandes da Costa, Allyrio Hugueney de Mattos and Teófilo Lee with the objective of producing spectroscopic observations of the Sun's corona.

 The team set its gear at a plaza in front of the church of Patrocínio, where the Eclipse Museum is today.
 The team took several 24-by-18 and 9-by-12 cm plates capturing the Sun and the stars' positions near its edge, but unfortunately, no meaningful conclusions were drawn from the data produced by the Brazilian team, and its contribution was defined as just logistical support for the British team and climate observations.
 Its plates were restored by the National Observatory in 2015, while the British team plates were lost after 1979.

 The third expedition from that day was formed by Daniel Maynard Wise and Andrew Thomson, from the Carnegie Institution.
 Their goal was to study the eclipse effects on the magnetic field and atmospheric electricity.